How to Write a Great Meeting Invitation

 Depending on your calendar app and the meeting location, the information may not fit in the location field.
 Even if the details work, repeat them all in the description window.
 You want to limit confusion or misunderstanding.
 Other information you can include:

-- Your contact information should the invitee need to reach you
+• Your contact information should be included in case the invitee needs to reach you

 You are getting the message: you cannot be too thorough.
-The more important the meeting is to you and your business, the more detailed you should include in the invitation.
+The more important the meeting is to you and your business, the more detailed you should be in the invitation.

 4. Include the Time Zone(s)